 |HEAD||Dr Alain JACQUIER / email@example.com|

 The unifying theme of the laboratory is the study of eukaryotic RNA cellular metabolism in a model organism, the yeast S. cerevisiae.
 Several intertwined topics have evolved in our laboratory from this general theme.
-We described molecular mechanisms that are essential for ribosome formation, discovered novel cellular RNAs (CUTs), identified novel mRNA degradation factors and developed a novel genome-scale genetic screen.
+We described molecular mechanisms that are essential for ribosome formation, discovered a novel class of cellular RNAs (CUTs), identified mRNA degradation factors and developed a genome-scale genetic screen.

-Ribosomes are abundant protein factories and their formation is an essential process, highly conserved in eukaryotes, which may consume up to 80% of the metabolic energy in proliferating cells.
+Ribosomes are abundant protein factories and their formation is an essential process, highly conserved in eukaryotes.
 While ribosome formation starts into the nucleolus, it continues into the nucleoplasm and ends into the cytoplasm.
-This pathway requires the rRNA, transcribed under the form of precursors, ribosomal proteins that have to be imported into the nucleus, and a large number of pre-ribosomal factors.
+This pathway requires the ribosomal RNA (rRNA), transcribed under the form of precursors, ribosomal proteins and a large number of pre-ribosomal factors that have to be imported into the nucleus.
 In contrast to the ribosomal proteins, which associate early to the particles and remain tightly bound to the mature subunits, the pre-ribosomal factors bind only transiently to the assembly intermediates and must dissociate to allow formation of the final, functional ribosomal particles.

-During the past few years, we contributed to the identification and the characterisation of many of these early, intermediate and late pre-60S factors and to the establishment of general ribosome assembly mechanisms.
-We have recently focused our studies on the export of pre-60S particles and recycling of the shuttling pre-ribosomal factors with a focus on the links between the pre-60S particles and pre-60S factors and the nucleocytoplasmic machinery such as the nucleopore and the karyopherins.
+During the past few years, we identified and characterised many of these pre-60S factors and contributed to the establishment of general ribosome assembly mechanisms.
+We have recently focused our studies on the late steps of pre-60S maturation.
+We are now investigating the export of pre-60S particles and recycling of the shuttling pre-ribosomal factors after their release from the particles (Lebreton et al., J. Cell Biol2006).